cpanel

 Log in to your cPanel account.
 In the Domains section, click on Redirects.
 Scroll down to the end of the page.
 Under Current Redirects, locate the domain and click on remove.
 For confirmation, click on Remove Redirect once more.

-How to Enable or Disable PHP’s display_errors via CloudLinux Selector in cPanel
+How to Enable the GD Extension of PHP Using CloudLinux Selector in cPanel

-Sometimes, we need to debug PHP.
-Hence, we need to enable display_errors or disable them for security reasons.
-You can do this using the CloudLinux Selector to enable or disable PHP’s display_errors in cPanel. .
+You can use CloudLinux Selector to enable GD extension in PHP via cPanel. .
 Log in to your cPanel account. .
 In the Software section, click on Select PHP Version.
-Click on the Options menu.
-Note: If the Options page shows an error related to the native PHP version, change it to a non-native version first.
-For enabling display_errors, tick mark it.
-For disabling it, uncheck it.
+Click on the Extensions menu.
+Note: If the Extensions page shows an error related to the native PHP version, change it to a non-native version first.
+Checkmark the GD.
+Once enabled, it will display a success message.
+The message will read that the module GD is saved.